Capital-M Music

 Button Controller (Macro Controller):

 This is an interesting category of device - if you don’t have one you may not see why you’d need one, but once you do they make a lot of things much easier.
 Basically they are keyboard shortcut button machines.
-You set up a macro (a combination of one or more keyboard shortcuts performed in a row), and then assign them to a physical or touch screen button, which you can then layout and label in a way that makes sense to you.
+You set up a macro (a combination of one or more keyboard shortcuts performed in a row), and then assign them to a physical or touch screen button, which you can then lay out and label in a way that makes sense to you.
 I think the most popular one today (at least the one I’ve seen the most and that I have) is the Streamdeck by Elgato.
 They make several versions.
 I have a “regular” Streamdeck that I used in a few different setups but eventually became primarily the control panel for my performance keyboard setup, which makes Pianoteq feel more like the “built-in sound” of my keyboard setup.
 I can control preset selection from my custom Streamdeck configuration, and change octaves in Pianoteq and control certain additional parameters, which also allows me to record those changes in the midi file generated when I play my improv sessions.
 I also got a Streamdeck XL, which has more physical buttons (32 vs. 15 for the regular), and I use this with my studio setup to control Dorico, Bitwig or Logic more effectively.
 These days you can find preset Streamdeck configurations for most professional software (even Zoom).
 I like Notation Express for Dorico and Sibelius, and I’ve used SideshowFX configurations for Bitwig and Logic.
+You can customize these professional configurations as well.

 You can also get the Streamdeck Mini with 6 buttons, though that seems too limited to me, as well as the Streamdeck+ with a few buttons and 4 assignable knobs, and they have an app for smartphones to turn your phone into another Streamdeck (for a few dollars per month subscription).